Eighty-three percent1 of organizations report that they can’t find qualified project managers to fill open positions.

 While this is bad news for employers, it’s great news for job seekers and those looking to increase their salaries.

-And nearly 16 million3 new project management positions will have been created between 2010 and 2020, and the industry will have grown by $6.61 trillion.
 Now is the perfect time to figure out whether or not project management is right for you.

 Projects, then, are just unique undertakings that have a definitive start and end date.